 Just forty miles east of San Diego, Cuyamaca Rancho State Park offers beautiful pine and oak forest, broad meadows, and little streams that are special delight in the generally dry Southern California landscape.
 The park is located in the Peninsular Range of mountains from Cuyamaca Peak, at 6512 feet, the second highest peak in San Diego County, you can see Anza-Borrego Desert to the East and the Pacific coastline to the west.
 (The above was right out of the State Park flyer)

 What does all that mean?
 You can have a good time here with plenty of trails to ride.
 Check out the park's website for additional information and trailmaps.
+Also take a look at the current general plan for this park.

 Hazards: This place could get really hot in the summertime.